Warneke, Heinz (Heinrich), b. 1895 d. 1983

 Printed material include exhibition announcements and catalogs and clippings, and other materials for Heinz, Jessie, and others, ca. 1923-1981.
 There is a file regarding Warneke's participation on the jury for the Thomas Jefferson Memorial Committee, 1939-1940, and ca. 136 project files for completed and proposed sculpture works for public and private commissions which include various works for the National Cathedral, Washington, D.C., an African cow elephant and calf for the Philadelphia Zoo, the Nittany Lion for Pennsylvania State University, and several Works Project Authority (WPA), and other federal projects, ca., 1911-1971.

-Biographical/Historical Note: Sculptor, animal sculptor, educator; East Haddam, Conn.
-Born and trained in Germany.
-Worked on sculpture projects for WPA.
-Was the head of the sculpture department at the Corcoran School of Art from the early 1940's to 1970.
+Biographical/Historical Note: Heinz Warneke (1895-1983) was a sculptor, animal sculptor and educator in East Haddam, Conn.
+Born and trained in Germany, Warneke worked on sculpture projects for WPA and was the head of the sculpture department at the Corcoran School of Art from the early 1940's to 1970.

 How to Use this Collection